gwanted/fabric-gm/docs/source/commands/configtxgen.md

 The `configtxgen` tool has no sub-commands, but supports flags which can be set to accomplish a number of tasks.

+## configtxgen
 ```
 Usage of configtxgen:
   -asOrg string
     	Performs the config generation as a particular organization (by name), only including values in the write set that org (likely) has privilege to set
   -channelID string
-    	The channel ID to use in the configtx (default "testchainid")
+    	The channel ID to use in the configtx
+  -configPath string
+    	The path containing the configuration to use (if set)
   -inspectBlock string
     	Prints the configuration contained in the block at the specified path
   -inspectChannelCreateTx string